 I serve as Associate Editor for the Journal of Southern Religion and was the journal’s managing editor from 2010-2014.
 This is the only journal devoted to the study of religion in the American South and publishes articles, forums, and book reviews.
 Additionally, I’m a member of the 2016-2017 class of Young Scholars of American Religion, a fellows program run by the Center for the Study of Religion & American Culture at IUPUI.

 You can also find my thoughts at the Religion in American History blog.
 I can be delinquent with updating my blog here, so check RiAH for my posts.
 You can also follow me on Twitter: https://twitter.com/clark_ems.

-Feel free to contact me (firstname.lastname@example.org) about research, teaching, either of the journals, or any topic or idea raised in my blog posts.
+Feel free to contact me (firstname.lastname@example.org) about research, teaching, the Journal of Southern Religion, or any topic or idea raised in my blog posts.